ClassicPress/ClassicPress/.github/MAINTAINING.md

 is the standard way of indicating multiple authors for a commit, and these lines should be left alone.

-## Examples
+### Examples

-These examples are shown in the standard Git format with the subject line first, followed by a blank line, then the commit message body.
+These examples are shown with the first line (subject line) by itself inside of a code block.
+If there is a commit message body then this is shown inside a separate code block, to structure the messages similarly to how they appear in the GitHub interface's text entry fields.

 **Needs improvement**:
 ```